Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Introduction

-For the sake of brevity, henceforth we will use successful/unsuccessful AEs to denote those AEs that successfully/unsuccessfully fool the target model.
-Over the past few years, there has been much evidence \cite{RenDHC19,ZangQYLZLS20} showing that word substitution-based approaches can be highly effective in crafting successful AEs.
+{{Over the past few years, there has been much evidence \cite{RenDHC19,ZangQYLZLS20,LiuLCT2021} showing that word substitution-based approaches can be highly effective in crafting AEs to successfully fool the target model.
 However, there still remains a main issue regarding the imperceptibility of attacks.
-In brief, attack imperceptibility refers to how likely the crafted AEs are not to be perceived by detectors or humans.
-Recall that for these approaches the only objective considered in the search for AEs is to successfully fool the target model.
-To achieve this goal, they tend to replace an excessive number of words in the original input, or replace the words with some substitutes that bear significantly different meanings from the former (see Figure~\ref{fig:substitute} and Table~\ref{tab:cases} for some examples).
-As a result, the crafted AEs, which have obvious structural and semantic differences from the original input, can easily break human prediction consistency (i.e., AEs should have the exactly same human predictions as the original input), semantics consistency (i.e., AEs should have the same meanings as the original input), and text quality (i.e., naturality).
+In brief, attack imperceptibility refers to how likely the crafted AEs are not to be perceived by detectors or humans \cite{DaiL0023}.
+Recall that Problem~(\ref{eq:single_obj_noconstraint}) only involves the objective of fooling the target model.
+To solve this problem, existing approaches tend to replace an excessive number of words in $\mathbf{x}_{ori}$, or replace the original words with some substitutes that bear significantly different meanings (see Figure~\ref{fig:substitute} and Table~\ref{tab:cases} for some examples).
+That is, the crafted AE $\mathbf{x}$ has obvious structural and semantic differences from the original input $\mathbf{x}_{ori}$.}} In consequence, $\mathbf{x}$ can easily break human prediction consistency (i.e., $\mathbf{x}$ should have the exactly same human predictions as $\mathbf{x}_{ori}$), semantics consistency (i.e., $\mathbf{x}$ should have the same meanings as $\mathbf{x}_{ori}$), and text quality (i.e., naturality).
 In real-world applications, such AEs are difficult to pass automatic detectors for anomalous input \cite{Xurong2019,PruthiDL19}, not to mention human judgment.

+{ A remedy to the above issue is to incorporate a constraint on the similarity between $\mathbf{x}$ and $\mathbf{x}_{ori}$ into the optimization problem:

+where $\text{sim}(\cdot,\cdot)$ refers to the similarity measure.
+One possible way to implement $\text{sim}(\cdot,\cdot)$ is to count the number of common words in $\mathbf{x}$ and $\mathbf{x}_{ori}$.
+However, Problem~(\ref{eq:single_obj_constraint}) still has an issue regarding how to set the threshold $\delta$.
+It is conceivable that if the value of $\delta$ is too high, it might result in the nonexistence of feasible solutions; whereas if the value of $\delta$ is too low, it might render the similarity constraint practically ineffective.
+Further, the appropriate value of $\delta$ actually depends on $\mathbf{x}_{ori}$.
+To illustrate, for two $\mathbf{x}_{ori}$s of length 10 and length 100, respectively, the threshold $\delta$ (if implemented using the number of common words) should be set differently.